 Search News Releases

-On January 3, 2011, Kamala D. Harris was sworn in as the 32nd Attorney General of the State of California.
-On November 4, 2014 she was re-elected to a second term in office.
-She is the first woman, the first African American, and the first South Asian to hold the office in the history of California.
+On January 24, 2017, Xavier Becerra was sworn in as the 33rd Attorney General of the State of California, and is the first Latino to hold the office in the history of the state.